Establishing a New Claim

 A Customer Service Representative is available to assist you with this process.
 A list of required information needed when you call is provided for your convenience.

-Effective Monday, March 22 our Claims Center extended hours are:
+Currently the Claims Center hours are:

 Monday through Thursday 8:30am – 4:00pm